-As at June 30, 2020 and December 31, 2019, we had cash in the aggregate amount of \$7.1 million and \$6.2 million, respectively.
+As of September 30, 2020 and December 31, 2019, we had cash of \$8.3 million and \$6.2 million, respectively.

 In November 2019, we issued Senior Secured Convertible Notes with a total face value principal amount of \$14.0 million (the "November 2019 Senior Secured Convertible Notes") to certain accredited investors in a private placement, generating cash proceeds of approximately \$12.6 million.
 The November 2019 Senior Secured Convertible Notes were sold in two series, Series A (for which the cash proceeds were delivered by the investors at the closing in November 2019) and Series B (for which the cash proceeds were delivered in March 2020).
 The November 2019 Senior Secured Convertible Notes mature on September 30, 2021, subject to extension, and accrue interest at 7.875% per annum, upon the respective Series A and Series B being funded by the investor.
-During the period from November 2019 to its funding in March 2020, the November 2019 Senior Secured Convertible Notes Series B incurred interest expense at 3.0% per annum based on its \$7.0 million face value principal.
-At the election of the holder, the November 2019 Senior Secured Convertible Notes may be converted into shares of common stock of the Company at a contractual conversion price of \$1.60 per share.
-Installment repayments of principal totaling approximately \$0.4 million, along with any accrued and unpaid interest and any late charges, were initially due on March 31, 2020, and then, thereafter, on the 15th day of each month and the last trading day of each month, and on the maturity date.
+During the period from November 2019 to its funding in March 2020, the November 2019 Senior Secured Convertible Notes - Series B incurred interest expense at 3.0% per annum based on its \$7.0 million face value principal.
+At the election of the holder, the November 2019 Senior Secured Convertible Notes are secured Convertible Notes and period and unpaid interest and any late charges, were initially due on March 31, 2020, and then, thereafter, on the 15th day of each month and the last trading day of each month, and on the maturity date.
 We may settle the installment repayment of principal and interest expense thereon, upon the conversion of the holder, through the issue of shares of our common stock, subject to customary equity conditions (including minimum price and volume thresholds), at 100% of the installment principal repayment and corresponding non-installment interest expense.
 The November 2019 Senior Secured Convertible Notes are secured by substantially all of our assets.

-In April 2020, in a private placement with an accredited investor, we issued a Senior Convertible Note with a face value principal of \$4.1 million, resulting in cash proceeds of approximately \$3.7 million, after a lender fee of approximately \$0.4 million. - (the "April 2020 Senior Convertible Note").
+In April 2020, in a private placement with an accredited investor, we issued a Senior Convertible Note with a face value principal of \$4.1 million, resulting in cash proceeds of approximately \$3.7 million, after a lender fee of approximately \$0.4 million (the "April 2020 Senior Convertible Note").
 The April 2020 Senior Convertible Note has a contractual maturity date of April 30, 2022, and an annual interest rate of 7.875%, payable in cash on a monthly basis.
 At the election of the holder, the April 2020 Senior Convertible Note may be converted into shares of our common stock at a contractual conversion price of \$5.00 per share.